dylanpicart/google_sheet_survey_analysis/README.md

 * **Canonical mapping:** Use `QCON_MAP` and audit mapping to ensure all question variations are consolidated.
 * **Translation:** Ensure all responses/options are in English for cross-year consistency.

-**Pro Tip:**
-Keep logs of all dropped or transformed data for full transparency!

 ---

 ## **Next Steps (Pivot & Advanced Analysis)**